angelman7/WRO-Binaries/README.md

 # WRO - NameNotFound

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022 for the team NameNotFount.
+This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022 for the team NameNotFound.

 ## Content